Dr Hettie Elgood Scholarship

 Language requirement

-- Where an applicant’s offer of admission to the SOAS Postgraduate Diploma in Asian Art includes an English language condition, any scholarship award will be conditional on having met that condition at least six weeks prior to the start of the module
+• Where an applicant’s offer of admission to the SOAS Postgraduate Diploma in Asian Art includes an English language condition, any scholarship award will be conditional on having met that condition by the 31st July 2025.

 Candidate assessment